About Greenplum Database

 Greenplum Database scales to multi-petabyte data sizes with ease and allows a cluster of powerful servers to work together to provide a single SQL interface to the data.

 In addition to using SQL for analyzing structured data, Greenplum provides modules and extensions on top of the PostgreSQL abstractions for in database machine learning and AI, Geospatial analytics, Text Search (with Apache Solr) and Text Analytics with Python and Java, and the ability to create user-defined functions with Python, R, Java, Perl, C or C++.

 Greenplum Database Ubuntu Distribution

-Greenplum Database is the only open source product in its category that has a large install base, and now with the release of Greenplum Database 5.3, Ready to Install binaries are hosted for the Ubuntu Operating System to make installation and deployment easy.
+Greenplum Database is the only open source product in its category that has a large install base.
+Ready to Install binaries are hosted for the Ubuntu Operating System to make installation and deployment easy.

 Ubuntu is a popular operating system in cloud-native environments and is based on the very well respected Debian Linux distribution.

 In this article, I will demonstrate how to install the Open Source Greenplum Database binaries on the Ubuntu Operating System.

 Greenplum Database binaries for Ubuntu are hosted on the Personal Package Archive system, which allows the community to contribute readily to install packages that can be installed from any internet connected system.

 Open Source Greenplum Database on Ubuntu Installation Instructions

 First, ensure you have a supported Ubuntu OS version.
 At the time of this writing, Ubuntu builds of Greenplum are built for the 18.04 and 16.04 LTS (long-term support) release versions of Ubuntu.
 Check the PPA page, for current information about which versions are available.